wp-plugins/cm-onboarding/readme.txt

 Requires at least: 3.2
 Tested up to: 4.0.1

-Online guidance tool which improves the online experience and the user satisfaction
+Superb Guidance tool which improves the online experience and the user satisfaction

 == Description ==